ScienceParkStudyGroup/microbiome-lesson/README.md

 Current maintainers of this lesson are

 * Marc Galland, Data analyst and manager (University of Amsterdam, SILS, Plant Physiology Department).
-* Tijs Bliek, research technician (University of Amsterdam, SILS, Plant Development and Epigenetics).
+* Anouk Zancarini, Assistant-Professor (University of Amsterdam, SILS, Plant Hormone Biology).

 ## Authors